exonum/exonum-doc/src/architecture/configuration.md

 Global parameters should be changed by using the global variables updater service.
 The service ensures that the configuration updates are synchronized among nodes in the network.
-If the global variables are changed by simply editing the configuration file of node not having a database, a node will treat the rest network's blocks as invalid.
+Global parameters should not be changed by editing the configuration file because this may cause improper behavior of node.

 Local parameters may be changed by editing the configuration file and restarting the node to apply changes.
 So that the node retained its